ocademy-ai/machine-learning/open-machine-learning-jupyter-book/deep-learning/image-classification.md

   name: python3
 ---

-# image classification
+# Image classification

 ## What is image classification?

-In this chapter we will introduce the Image Classification problem, which is the task of assigning an input image one label from a fixed set of categories.
+In this chapter we will introduce the image classification problem, which is the task of assigning an input image one label from a fixed set of categories.
 This is one of the core problems in Computer Vision that, despite its simplicity, has a large variety of practical applications.

-Let me give you an example. in the image below an image classification model takes a single image and assigns probabilities to 4 labels, {cat, dog, hat, mug}.
+Let me give you an example.
+In the image below an image classification model takes a single image and assigns probabilities to 4 labels, {cat, dog, hat, mug}.
 As shown in the image, keep in mind that to a computer an image is represented as one large 3-dimensional array of numbers.
 In this example, the cat image is 248 pixels wide, 400 pixels tall, and has three color channels Red,Green,Blue (or RGB for short).
 Therefore, the image consists of 248 x 400 x 3 numbers, or a total of 297,600 numbers.
 Each number is an integer that ranges from 0 (black) to 255 (white).
 Our task is to turn this quarter of a million numbers into a single label, such as “cat”.

 :::{figure-md} 01_example_of_cls
 <img src="../../images/deep-learning/imgcls/01_classify_eg.png" width="90%" class="bg-white mb-1">